Eric Greif

-Eric Greif (1962 – 2021) was an American lawyer and entertainment personality known for a management and record production career within the heavy metal musical genre in the 1980s and early 1990s, and later within the legal profession.
+Eric Greif (June 19, 1962 – October 29, 2021) was a Canadian-American lawyer, university instructor, and entertainment personality and producer known for a management and record production career within the heavy metal musical genre in the 1980s and early 1990s, and later within the legal profession.
 He was also known for being the longtime manager and lawyer of metal musician Chuck Schuldiner.
 Canadian filmmaker Sam Dunn has referred to Greif as a "hugely important figure in the extreme metal scene."
-He was the nephew of deceased American-Irish writer and publisher Martin Greif.
+He was the nephew of deceased American writer and publisher Martin Greif.

-On October 30, 2021, it was announced that Greif had died.

 Early life

-Greif was the weekly teen columnist with Southam News daily Calgary Herald but, wanting to be "where all the record labels were", left when he turned 18 for Los Angeles.
+Greif was the weekly teen columnist with Southam News daily Calgary Herald but, wanting to be "where all the record labels were", he left Calgary when he turned 18 and moved to Los Angeles.
 He attended the University of Sound Arts in Hollywood studying to become a recording engineer but soon switched to production when it was suggested to him by mentor Ron Fair.

 Entertainment career

 Greif's first production work was with the Greg Leon Invasion, who he met after their show at The Troubadour and later managed.
 Greg Leon subsequently introduced Greif to Tommy Lee, whom Leon had played in a band with, and this led to Greif's management work with Mötley Crüe.
 Among his arrangements was Mötley Crüe's eventful 1982 tour of Canada.

-By the mid-1980s, Greenworld Distribution, who had worked with Greif on the marketing and distribution of Mötley Crüe's first album Too Fast for Love, had signed contracts with the vast majority of bands Greif brought to them with production deals, including Kansas City's Vyper, who he produced and managed.
+By the mid-1980s, Greenworld Distribution, which had worked with Greif on the marketing and distribution of Mötley Crüe's first album Too Fast for Love, had signed contracts with the vast majority of bands Greif brought to them with production deals, including Kansas City's Vyper, who he produced and managed.
 John Hughes, writing for the Kansas City Star, noted that "Mr. Greif hopes that Vyper will follow the pattern of last year's heavy metal meteor, Mötley Crüe, for which he was assistant manager and which recorded its first album with Greenworld...Billboard magazine announced the news in this week's issue".
 Quoting Greif, Hughes wrote "I'm going for millionaire status rather than blue-collar status.
 I'm marketing a product.
 The '80s is image, a look.
 The '80s are MTV".
 Greenworld's 1986 bankruptcy caused problems for Greif as Enigma Records, Greenworld's largest creditor, refused to return any of the master tapes and was not interested in promoting anything that Greenworld had been working on.